Padelford Riverboats: Mississippi riverfront resurgence

 In the early part of the century, industrialization and farming activities caused the Mississippi to become very polluted.
 Not only was the MNRRA region named and identified, but regular recreational activity of all kinds increased starting in that period.

-When Bowell launched the Padelford, there were no cruise lines operating in that stretch of the River - the closest was in Iowa.
+When Bowell launched the Padelford, there were no cruise lines operating in that stretch of the river - the closest was in Iowa.
 The locks and dams had recently been built and the river was used mainly for industrial shipping.
 Bowell went against that grain and provided access to the river on a recreational basis, including also a dose of regional history in each excursion.
-Through to the current day, the company remains involved in a wide variety of activities focused on the River.
+Through to the current day, the company remains involved in a wide variety of activities focused on the river.

 Vessels

-The Jonathan Padelford is a nearly-authentic Mark Twain-era sternwheeler riverboat that was built in 1969 at Dubuque Boat and Boiler Co., Dubuque, IA.
+The Jonathan Padelford is a nearly authentic Mark Twain-era sternwheeler riverboat that was built in 1969 at Dubuque Boat and Boiler Co., Dubuque, IA.
 The boat replicates the paddle wheel mechanism, but operates on diesel fuel instead of the original steam technology.
-Two years after completion the Padelford was taken to a shipyard in Lemont, IL where it was cut in two and a 20-foot section was added at midship.
+Two years after completion the Padelford was taken to a shipyard in Lemont, Illinois, where it was cut in two and a 20-foot section was added at midship.
 The lengthening increased capacity and made the overall length 125 feet with a 24-foot beam.
 Capacity: 313.
 The name Jonathan Padelford is that of the founder's ancestor, a territorial pioneer who came to Minnesota in 1856.

 In 1988 the 300-passenger sidewheeler Anson Northrup was added.
 Built in 1988 in Jennings, LA the Northrup started in service with public excursions on Father’s Day, June 19, 1988.
 Length - 92 feet.

 In 1990 a car/truck ferry vessel named the Brandon Paul from Tiptonville, Kentucky was acquired, renamed the Betsey Northrup and converted to a two deck, 300-passenger party barge.
 The main deck was enclosed while the second deck was left open but was covered for maximum sightseeing.
 Length - 108 feet.

 Viking Explorer - formerly the Arkansas Explorer - Length - 110 feet; built in 1980; Capacity - 34 passengers.
 Mini cruise ship with 24 staterooms, provided cruises that ranged as far as Florida.
 Viking Explorer was sold in 1992.

 Harriet Bishop - Length - 98 Feet; Built 1987, Utica, Indiana; Capacity - Harbor Cruises: 350, Riverboat Race, Themed Harbor and Parade of Tall Stacks Cruises: 300, Lunch and Dinner Cruises: 264.

 Captain Frank M. Whiting - Showboat built in 2002 by John Nichols of Mississippi Marine for the University of Minnesota and Padelford.
 Owned by the University of Minnesota and operated by Padelford as the replacement of the original Minnesota Centennial Showboat until 2016.
 Capacity - 499.